stuartelimu/stuartelimu.github.io/_posts/2021-07-25-using-gitHub-to-track-my-progress.md

 ![image](https://user-images.githubusercontent.com/41069456/126903197-298fa4d5-48f3-4638-a448-a15bc2044d1b.png)

-When I started using GitHub I didn’t know most of the features that were involved

-I was focused on learning how to store my code online and access it anywhere

-With time I got to learn contributions were recorded for your progress I liked this
+When I started using GitHub I didn’t know most of the features that were involved.
+I was focused on learning how to store my code online and access it anywhere.
+With time I got to learn how to make contributions, create issues and discussions.
+All these activities are recorded on a contribution graph which looks like the one above.
+You can see how github calculates the contribution here.

 I like to keep a record of how much progress I’ve made in this case learning